alexisjwu/dailyplannerapp/README.md

 With efficient, easy-to-use features and a clean user interface, Planni5 solves those problems.
 Designed to only take 5 minutes of your day, Planni5 offers easy-access to tasks via both a calendar and a to-do list.
 A simple log-in and sign-up page saves the user's task history, and event notifications keep users productive and on-track of their daily schedules.

-Visit our CodeDay CodeLabs 2020 Tech Talk presentation [here] (https://youtu.be/WH6GgOnnNKs).
+Visit our CodeDay CodeLabs 2020 Tech Talk presentation [here](https://youtu.be/WH6GgOnnNKs).